 Archivist: Elizabeth James

 The eTeam plans, produces and distributes our quarterly Journal.
 An editor oversees the activities, but everybody is involved in suggesting themes, ideas for articles, proof-reading, layout, printing and preparing for mailing.
-No specific experience is required and it’s a great opportunity for members to write and publish some of their own family history or get involved in research and writing about other things of interest.
-There are usually three meetings for each Journal – planning, proof-reading and printing – this one is followed by lunch.
-Each is about two hours long, with dates for them being fluid.
+Being on the eTeam is a great opportunity for members to like to write and publish some of their own family history or get involved in research and writing about other things of interest.
+No specific experience is required but it is up to the eTeam to completely fill the Journal if it hasn't been filled by contributions from our Members.
 A look at any of our Journals will show you what a quality production is created.

-There are two ways to be involved in the Society Library – as a member of the team which processes and maintains our resources, meeting for two hours on the second and fourth Mondays of each month; and/or as a Library volunteer who opens the Library for researchers on Thursday afternoons and Saturdays.
+There are two ways to be involved in the Society Library – as a member of the team which processes and maintains our resources and/or as a Library volunteer who opens the Library for researchers on Thursday afternoons and Saturdays.
 No previous experience is necessary for either of these and people with Library experience oversee the purchase and processing of resources as well as assisting new members understand the procedures; and there are other experienced volunteers working each day the library is open.
 Both are excellent ways to become familiar with the holdings of the library, meet other members and help others with their research.
 There is no compulsion to attend every group meeting and Library opening days are on a rostered basis.